 What is Achilles tendonitis?

-It is a common, painful disorder of the the Achilles tendon, the one that attaches muscles from the back of the lower leg to the heel.
+It is a common, painful disorder of the the Achilles tendon that attaches muscles from the back of the lower leg to the heel.
 (Fig. 1)

 Tendonitis often affects runners, ballet dancers and many other athletic individuals and can cause considerable disability even in sedentary people.
 The red area in the illustration shows where pain and tenderness on the tendon usually occurs.